bixlabs/nightwatchjs-end-2-end-library/README.md

 ## Dependencies
 * [xvfb](http://tobyho.com/2015/01/09/headless-browser-testing-xvfb/) (For headless tests only)
 * Java 8 (Because we are using the latest Selenium JAR)
+* Depending on the latest ChromeDriver you will need your Chrome version to be above a specific number.
+We can't put a specific number here sadly.

 ## How to install